-2. Modern uses of furoshiki have included wrapping gifts, bags for carrying shopping or as clothing accessories like scarfs, belts or bandanas.
+2. Modern uses of furoshiki have included wrapping gifts, bags for carrying shopping, or as clothing accessories like scarfs, belts or bandanas.
 Many have used furoshiki as a part of their eco-friendly and minimalist lifestyle.
 Reasons for this include saving the amount of wrapping paper, as well as limiting the number of items purchased in one shopping trip.

-4. Mrs Koike also endorsed a new type of cloth for furoshiki purposes during her time as Minister of Environment.
+4. Mrs. Koike also endorsed a new type of cloth for furoshiki purposes during her time as Minister of Environment.
 This cloth was made out of recycled plastic bottles and designed in the style of traditional Japanese paintings.
 This cloth, named mottainai furoshiki, translates to ‘shameful waste cloth’ as it is meant to showcase how trash could be recycled and made into something beautiful.

-5. The popularity of furoshiki has been idealised in modern Japanese culture as a way to cover and carry lunch boxes.
+5. The popularity of furoshiki has been idealized in modern Japanese culture as a way to cover and carry lunch boxes.
 Many Japanese lunches are made in bento boxes, and food in these containers are known for their intricate and careful presentation.
 The covering is seen as the last personal touch when preparing a bento lunch.
-The furoshiki cloth that wraps the lunch box is meant to match the colour and style of the lunch.
+The furoshiki cloth that wraps the lunch box is meant to match the color and style of the lunch.

 6. Another Japanese custom using furoshiki includes the giving of gifts.
 A furoshiki cloth should wrap a carefully chosen gift.
 Gift giving has a long tradition in Japan, which is seen as a social occasion and obligation.
 Business arrangements in particular should not take place without the exchange of gifts.
 The gift presentation is even more important than the gift itself, hence the importance of the furoshiki wrapping involved.

 7. The shibori or traditional style of dyeing furoshiki cloth (mentioned above) dates back to the eighth century.
 Emperor Shomu gave cloth dyed in the shibori technique as an offering to the Todai-ji Temple in Nara around the same time.
 The technique to make shibori cloth is similar to tie-dye, as the cloth is twisted in a way to make certain patterns.
-The traditional colour of the dye used is purple.
+The traditional color of the dye used is purple.

 8. While not exactly furoshiki, another cultural folding craft from Japan is called origami.
 Similar folding techniques are used to fold paper into a range of shapes.
-Some origami designs include animals, flowers or people.
+Some origami designs include animals, flowers, or people.